CAUSA/Frameshift/README.md

 ***ShiftCodons.java*** computes the frameshift substitution scores (FSS) for each kind of codon substitution using a scoring matrix, BLOSSUM62, PAM250, or GON250.

 ***ShiftCodonPair.java*** computes the FSSs for each kind of codon pairs using a scoring matrix, BLOSSUM62, PAM250, or GON250.
+(This program was removed in version 2.1.001 because it is integrated into CodonPair.java.)

 #### 4	Computational analysis of alternative codon tables